Boz Scaggs: Early life, family and education

+Career

+Early years

+In 1959, he became the vocalist for Steve Miller's band, the Marksmen.
+After graduation in 1962, the pair later attended the University of Wisconsin–Madison together, playing in blues bands like the Ardells and the Fabulous Knight Trains.

-Leaving school due to his love for music in 1963, Scaggs signed up for the army reserves and formed a new band, The Wigs.
+Scaggs left school in 1963 to pursue a career in music.
+He signed up for the Army Reserve and formed a new band, the Wigs with John "Toad" Andrews and Bob Arthur.
 By 1965, the band joined the burgeoning R&B scene in London.
-However, success never materialized and the group disbanded within a few months.
-Scaggs then travelled throughout Europe, earning money from busking.
-He arrived in Stockholm, Sweden where he recorded his first solo debut album, Boz, in 1965 with the Karusell Grammofon AB label, which failed commercially.
-He also had a brief stint with the band the Other Side with Mac MacLeod and Jack Downing.
+Achieving little success, the group disbanded within a few months.
+Scaggs traveled throughout Europe, earning money by busking.
+He arrived in Stockholm, Sweden, where he recorded his first solo debut album, Boz, in 1965 with the Karusell Grammofon AB label, which failed commercially.
+He had a brief stint with the band the Other Side with Mac MacLeod and Jack Downing.

-Returning to the U.S., Scaggs promptly headed for the booming psychedelic music center of San Francisco in 1967 after receiving a postcard invitation from Steve Miller to join his band.
-Scaggs travelled to the U.S. via India & Nepal.
-Linking up with Steve Miller again, he appeared on the Steve Miller Band's first two albums, Children of the Future and Sailor in 1968.
-He left the band due to different music tastes and upset between himself and Miller at the time.
-Scaggs secured a solo contract with Atlantic Records in 1968, releasing his second album, Boz Scaggs, featuring the Muscle Shoals Rhythm Section and session guitarist Duane Allman, in 1969.
+Returning to the US, Scaggs promptly headed for the booming psychedelic music center of San Francisco in 1967 after receiving a postcard invitation from Steve Miller to join his band.
+He appeared on the Steve Miller Band's first two albums, Children of the Future and Sailor in 1968.
+He left the band due to different music tastes and tension between himself and Miller at the time.
+Scaggs secured a solo contract with Atlantic Records in 1968, releasing his second album, Boz Scaggs, a year later.
+It was produced by Jann Wenner (co-founder of the magazine Rolling Stone) and features the Muscle Shoals Rhythm Section and session guitarist Duane Allman.
 Despite good reviews, this release achieved only moderate sales.
-He then briefly hooked up with Bay Area band Mother Earth in a supporting role on their second album Make a Joyful Noise on guitar and backup vocals.
+Scaggs briefly hooked up with San Francisco Bay Area band Mother Earth in a supporting role on their second album Make a Joyful Noise on guitar and backup vocals.